GiaSen/xml/README.md

 # xml
-Some XMLs for Zen2, kenzo, scorpio and mido
+Some local_manifests for Zen2, kenzo, scorpio and mido.